What’s the Problem?

 This recall affects Wild Harvest Organic Fresh Basil products sold in .25oz, .75oz, 2oz, and 4oz plastic clam shell containers (UPCs: 0071153550450, 0071153550322, 0071153550762, 0071153550323), according to the U.S. Food & Drug Administration (FDA).
 The recalled basil can be identified by a white sticker with black ink on the back of the container stating: “Product of Colombia” and “112.”

 The problem was found when routine testing identified the presence of Cyclospora cayetanensis in samples of Wild Harvest Organic Fresh Basil taken by the FDA.
 Affected products were distributed to grocery stores in Minnesota, the agency said.

 If you purchased any Wild Harvest Basil that is affected by this recall, you should discard it immediately in an appropriate waste container.
-Anyone concerned about a cyclospora infection should consult their medical provider.
+Anyone concerned about a food borne illness should consult their medical provider.
 This recall began on May 11, 2020.

 Do I Have a Wild Harvest Basil Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Wild Harvest Basil Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new cyclospora cases in all 50 states.

 If you or a loved one had symptoms of cyclosporiasis after eating recalled Wild Harvest Basil, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.